Text Output

 The print command lets you output general-purpose text to the user.
 Most commonly this is used to inform the user about certain states or to output debug information.
 Usage:

-freespaceusePrints the total number of bytes used by commands that acquire freespace (such as freespace, freecode, freedata etc.).
+freespaceusePrints the total number of bytes used by commands that acquire freespace (such as freespace, freecode, freedata etc.), in decimal.
 You can use the command reset freespaceuse to reset this value.

-bytesPrints the total number of bytes written to the output ROM.
+bytesPrints the total number of bytes written to the output ROM, in decimal.
 You can use the command reset bytes to reset this value.

 warn